-H.I.
-Rating Agencies Presentations
+H. Rating Agencies Presentations

 Full disclosure of operations and open lines of communication shall be made to the rating agencies.
 City staff shall prepare the necessary materials and presentation to the rating agencies.
-Credit ratings will be sought from one or more of the nationally recognized municipal bond rating agencies, currently Moody's Investors Service, Standard & Poor'sS&P Global Ratings, Fitch Ratings, and Kroll Bond Rating Agency.
+Credit ratings will be sought from one or more of the nationally recognized municipal bond rating agencies, currently Moody's, Standard & Poor's, Fitch, and Kroll.

-LJ.
-Continuing Disclosure
+I. Continuing Disclosure